BibhaCoder/The-Human-nature/README.md

 **Best about human nature**:
 ----

-Fundamental nature of human beings just like any living specie is driven by **SanS** (Survive and Signify):
+Fundamental nature of human beings just like any living species is driven by **SanS** (Survive and Signify):

 1) **Survive**: **S**urvive **an**d
 3) **Signify**: have **S**ignificance